Blue Ridge, Houston: Primary and secondary schools

 Blue Ridge Elementary School was occupied in August 1969.
 Ridgemont was occupied in August 1973.
 Briargate was occupied in the fall of 1977.
 Willowridge's phase one began construction in February 1978 and opened in September 1979.
 Ridgegate was occupied in January 1981.
 McAuliffe was occupied in the northern hemisphere fall of 1986.
 Phase two of Willowridge was completed in the summer of 1992.
+Blue Ridge and Briargate elementaries consolidated in 2023, with a new campus being built on the Briargate location, due to decreased enrollments.

 Public libraries

 The Stimley-Blue Ridge Library of the Houston Public Library is located at 7007 West Fuqua in Blue Ridge.
 In 1997 the library was named after Sherman E. Stimley, the first African-American law associate of the firm Vinson & Elkins.
 In 1985 Stimley started the first consulting company exclusively dealing with tax-exempt bond law that was headed by an African-American in Houston.
 Stimley had books as an interest.

 Parks and recreation

 The Blueridge Park, operated by the City of Houston's Parks and Recreation Department, is in Blue Ridge.
 Fort Bend County operates the Post Oak Park.
 The 23 acre park includes three baseball fields, one concession stand, one softball field, and one toilet facility.